DataBiosphere/duos-ui/index.md

 ### DUOS enables researchers to register their dataset with a DUOS ID so it can be requested for secondary research use.

 To register your data’s info in DUOS:
-1. You must first have your data available in a location where other researchers can access it, such as Broad’s [Terra](https://app.terra.bio) system.
-- Note, DUOS does not store genomic data.
+1. You must first have your data available in a location where other researchers can access it, such as Broad’s [Terra](https://app.terra.bio) system. _Note, DUOS does not store genomic data_.

 2. Once you’ve confirmed your data will be in an accessible location, you must have an organizational sign-off from your institution’s Signing Official on the DUOS Data Provider Agreement (download here), acknowledging you as an Authorized Submission Representative to register your dataset in DUOS.